-As a Canadian Author, you can take action to protect your rights and those of your fellow authors!
+As a Canadian author, you can take action to protect your rights and those of your fellow creators!
 Here are some things you can do today.

 Support PEN Canada

 Canadian Authors has worked multiple times in the past to support the work of PEN Canada.
 You can take action, too, in support of writers around the world who are imprisoned.

 “Controlled Digital Lending” or “CDL” is a recently invented legal theory that allows libraries to justify the scanning (or obtaining of scans) of print books and e-lending those digital copies to users without obtaining authorization from the copyright owners.
 Both the US Authors Guild and the US Society of Authors have created online open letters to Internet Archive about the unlicensed lending of scanned books.
 Canada’s authors are encouraged to join these campaigns here and here.

 Stop eBook Piracy

 A Canada-based website currently named ebook.bike is among the more prominent examples of ebook piracy, posting ebooks without author or publisher consent.